Results & Photos

 Bring your own bottle belts or hydration packs (camelbaks), because there will be no cups of water at the drink stations.
 For those who forget to bring water containers, soft bottles (at $3.50 each) and small plastic bottles of spring water (at 50c each) will be available for sale at the bib pick-up table.
 If you have no money on you, take a small bottle and pay later.
 Whatever happens, ensure that you have a water container with you.

 There will be water, fruit, crisps and Maurice’s delicious brownies.
-There will also be a coffee van.
+John from The Coffee Run will be there to with his usual coffee van.
 Please bring cash as EFT-POS facilities won’t be available on the day.

 Photos, Videos and Results from last year

 - 12K Runners Video – “Cragberms”

 - 6K Photography